 Selected Media Appearances

 Sen’s work has been featured prominently in tabletop media, gaming media in general, and beyond.
 He has been interviewed for several stories, articles, and books, including publications in other languages like Japan’s Nikkei.
 Sen is more than happy to share his experiences around the gaming table.

-A frequent panelist, moderator, and speaker at industry events, Sen has been honoured to be a guest at Gen Con, AnimeNorth, Fan Expo, SHUX, GrandCon, Save Against Fear, Metatopia, Breakout Con, reCONvene, ProtoTO, D4 Tabletop Creative Conference, and San Diego ComicCon.
+A frequent panelist, moderator, and speaker at industry events, Sen has been honoured to be a guest at Gen Con, AnimeNorth, Fan Expo, SHUX, GrandCon, Save Against Fear, Metatopia, Breakout Con, reCONvene, ProtoTO, D4 Tabletop Creative Conference, Big Bad Con, and San Diego ComicCon.

-As someone who values helping others gain traction in the industry, Sen has also given many workshops at the above conventions and through organizations like the Tabletop Mentorship Program and the Board Game Design Conference.
+Sen values helping others gain traction in the industry.
+He has facilitated many workshops at the above conventions and through organizations like the Tabletop Mentorship Program and the Board Game Design Conference.

 As one of the co-hosts the Meeple Syrup Show, a weekly design-centric webcast, since it's inception in 2015, Sen has carved out a niche in tabletop media.
 Sen also joined the Ludology crew in 2021 as one of the co-hosts for the podcast.

 Meeple Syrup has been creating resources for game designers since its inception.
 One of the projects they completed was PechaKucha Kon 2021.
 Sen’s submission delves into how he uses psychological theories in game design.